-Six by Nico offers an incredibly affordable fine dining meal in London, located along famous Charlotte Street in the heart of Fitzrovia.
+Six by Nico offers an incredibly affordable industrialised fine dining experience in central London, located along famous Charlotte Street in the heart of Fitzrovia.
 Since we’ve been free from the Covid jail, the Londoners filling up all the restaurants and pubs again.
 And yes, we are no exception!
-Last Saturday, we gathered up with our couple friends in front of Six by Nico for an ‘industrialised’ fine dining experience.
+Last Saturday, we gathered up with our couple of friends in front of Six by Nico for an ‘industrialised’ fine dining experience.

 I learned about Six by Nico last year during lockdown when one of my Insta-friends posted about her experience here.
 It’s a really cool concept.
 The chef, Nico Simeone, designs a themed-six-course tasting menu everything six weeks for thirty-ish quid.
 Get it?
 “Six” by Nico?
 It’s ingenious!
 And they are busy, very busy!
 We only managed to reserve a table for 16:45 and the restaurant was still full!
 He has restaurants in Glasgow, Edinburgh, Liverpool, Manchester, Belfast, Dublin and recently opened up another one in London in Canary Wharf!
 So if you are in any of these locations, pay them a visit and you can thank me later! 🙂

-I will warn you thought, don’t expect the ‘fine dining’ service.
+I will warn you though, don’t expect the ‘fine dining’ service.
 They have completely industrialised the experience.
-I found the experience a bit overwhelming to be honest, but the food makes up for it.
+I found the experience a bit overwhelming, to be honest, but the food makes up for it.
 Our theme was “Once Upon a Time”, more on this later.
-But each person gets a mini booklet that explains the theme, the menu and recipes to some of the dishes on the back!
+But each person gets a mini booklet that explains the theme, the menu and recipes for some of the dishes on the back!
 The whole concept is really creative and super cute.
 It literally took me back to my childhood, once upon a time ago.

 Once the kitchen got the green light, each course came rolling out, one after another.
 I reckon they could turnover a table within an hour!
 Very industrialised.
 I guess they need the volume to offset the low cost.
 Don’t expect to do too much talking during your meal.
 But if one of your guest is a a slow eater like me, then you can chitchat while he/she tries to finish each course promptly.
 Needless to say, I was head-down food-to-mouth most of the time… *facepalm*